tableflip/brandnewweddings/README.md

 ## Helpers

-Any module dropped into the *helpers* folder will be passed in the `content` variable to all templates, with the obvious camel-case conversion (i.e. `is-equal` would be available as `content.isEqual`).
+Any module dropped into the *helpers* folder will be passed in the locals to all templates, with the obvious camel-case conversion (i.e. `is-equal` would be available as `isEqual`).

 ## Declaring schemas